-Ensure that the student's name and provincial student ID# is included on the printed copies of both writing tasks and place it loose inside the front cover of the student examination booklet.
+When using assistive technology during the examination, internet access and all grammar/spell check features and all word/sentence prompters or cueing systems must be turned off.
+Ensure that the student's name and provincial student ID# is included on the printed copy and place it inside the front cover of the student examination booklet.
 Do not use staples or paper clips.
-Once a hard copy of the writing has been printed, all copies of the computer file must be deleted.
-All adaptations used during the examination must be recorded on the back cover of the student's examination booklet after the examination has been completed.
+Once a hard copy of the writing has been printed, the computer file must be deleted.
+The type of assistive technology and its features that were disabled must be specified on the line provided on the back cover of the student examination booklet.